opnsense/tools/README.md

     # make batch-<step>[,<option>[,...]]

-Last but not least, a fully contained nightly build for the system is invoked using:
+A fully contained nightly build for the system is invoked using:

     # make nightly

 Nightly builds are the only builds that write and archive logs under /tmp/logs and /tmp/logs/latest points to the last nightly build run.

+Last but not least, a refresh of OPNsense core and plugins on package sets is invoked using:

+    # make refresh

+It will flush all previous packages except for ports, rebuild core and plugins and sign the sets if enabled.
+It is used to issue hotfixes.